 The ideal situation is a gross total resection, but this is not always possible.
 For example, sometimes the tumor is invading into or adhered to other parts of the brain, making safe surgery very difficult.
 Nonetheless, the overall goal is to take as much of the tumor out as possible without risking severe brain deficits, as the long-term survival of medulloblastoma patients is directly influenced by the degree of surgery.
 In other words, the more complete the surgery, the better the long-term outcome.
 This is also known as a maximal safe resection.

 The surgeon attempts to balance the need to remove as much tumor as possible without damaging healthy brain tissue.
-Some children will develop a syndrome called as posterior fossa syndrome after brain surgery in the area of the cerebellum.
+Some children will develop a syndrome called posterior fossa syndrome after brain surgery in the area of the cerebellum.
 This is associated with difficulty swallowing, balance deficits, mutism (a speech disorder that leaves the child unable to speak), poor muscle tone and emotional lability (changes in emotions).
 These neurologic deficits may remain for months, but usually improve slowly.
 Although historically this was seen in up to 15% of children, the rate of this has been noted to occur less commonly at pediatric neurosurgical centers.

 After radiation of the whole brain and spine with a lower dose of radiation, the area of the original tumor, including where the surgeon operated, continues to receive radiation to a higher final dose (so-called radiation "tumor bed boost").
 This is because the region in the brain where the tumor first started is the most likely place to still have some lingering, unseen, microscopic tumor cells.
 Historically, the entire cerebellum has been boosted to this higher radiation dose, putting normal structures including the inner ear and memory structures at risk for radiation damage.
 In recent studies, only the tumor bed has been boosted with similar success, which allows for protection of normal tissues.
-The development of intensity modulated radiation therapy (IMRT), a more precise form of radiation, also allows decreased radiation dose to important structures near the posterior fossa.
+The development of intensity modulated radiation therapy (IMRT), a more precise form of radiation, also allows a decreased radiation dose to important structures near the posterior fossa.

 Much attention has understandably been paid to the possible long-term complications of radiation therapy to the brain and spine of a growing child.
 These can include deficits in memory, learning, social/emotional adjustment, hormone levels, hearing, and growth problems.
-The development of such side effects depend on many factors, including extent of pre-radiation surgery, amount and location of brain that is treated with radiation, age of the child at diagnosis, and how much radiation dose is given, among others.
+The development of such side effects depends on many factors, including extent of pre-radiation surgery, amount and location of brain that is treated with radiation, age of the child at diagnosis, and how much radiation dose is given, among others.
 Because the side effects are very dependent on age (which is reflective of their stage of development), CSI is often deferred, or delayed by the use of chemotherapy, for children under the age of 3 years old.